Chinese Economy Beats Growth Expectations In First Quarter - UrduPoint

 Chinese Economy Beats Growth Expectations In First Quarter

-China's economy grew far more than expected in the first quarter of 2024, data showed Tuesday, even as it is buffeted by a property-sector crisis and flagging consumer spending
+China's economy expanded far more than expected in the first quarter of 2024, data showed Tuesday, but disappointing retail and industrial figures suggested leaders face severe headwinds to hit their annual growth target

-Beijing has set a target of around five percent growth for the year, a goal officials last month admitted would "not be easy" and which analysts said was ambitious given the headwinds the country is confronting.
+Beijing has set a goal of around five percent for 2024, which officials have already admitted will "not be easy" and analysts have described as ambitious given the challenges the world's second-largest economy is confronting.

 For the first three months of the year, gross domestic product rose 5.3 percent, compared with 5.2 in the previous quarter, the National Bureau of Statistics said.

-The figures well exceeded analysts' expectations, with those pooled by Bloomberg having estimated the figure would come in at 4.8 percent.
+The figures well exceeded analysts' expectations, with those pooled by Bloomberg forecasting 4.8 percent.

 "The national economy continued the good momentum of a rebound," the NBS said, calling it a "good start".

-The GDP data remains a key insight into the health of the world's second-largest economy, despite being eminently political.
+The GDP data remains a key insight into the health of China's economy, despite being eminently political.

 Tuesday's figures "beat the market expectation by a wide margin", Dan Wang, chief economist at Hang Seng Bank China, told AFP.

-"Consumption and housing investment was the main drag, while manufacturing and infrastructure were the main engines," she said.
+"Consumption and housing investment (were) the main drag, while manufacturing and infrastructure were the main engines," she said.

-It reflects "the fundamental policy shift from a focus on (the) consumer market and service sector to... industrial growth", she added.
+It reflects "the fundamental policy shift from a focus on (the) consumer market and service sector to... industrial growth".

 But woes in the property market remained a millstone for the economy as home prices continued to fall and top developers including Country Garden and Vanke sent out distress signals over their profits and challenges paying off debt.